Civil and Environmental Engineering

 Geotechnical Engineering

-Geotechnical Core Courses: Students are required to successfully complete three courses from the following core course list plus CEEN590 Civil Engineering seminar.
+Geotechnical Core Courses: Students are required to successfully complete three courses from the following core course list plus CEEN590 Civil Engineering seminar (two semesters required).

 CEEN506FINITE ELEMENT METHODS FOR ENGINEERS3.0